pixelEDI/TikTok-Projects/3_Joystick/README.md

 # General info

-With this little sketch you can controll 5 LEDs with an analog joystick.
+With this little sketch you can control 5 LEDs with an analogue joystick.

 ## Hardware
 - We used an Arduino Uno for this projekt.